-- o observe your child's attitude to learning to evaluate your child's progress and attainment. - o speak to other members of staff, for example the SENDco and the Head Teacher. - We may request an assessment from the Specialist Teacher Team to support the identification of teaching and learning strategies that will support your child.
+- o Observe your child's attitude to learning to evaluate your child's progress and attainment. - o Speak to other members of staff, for example the SENDCo and the Head Teacher. - o We may request an assessment from the Specialist Teacher Team/outside agencies deemed appropriate to support the identification of teaching and learning strategies that will support your child.